Which External Door Should I Choose?

 Exterior oak doors are classic and beautiful, providing a natural feel to the exterior of your home.
 With plenty of interior doors also available in an oak finish, you could create a co-ordinating look all the way through your home.
 Choose the look to suit your property from a wide range including panelled, glazed, solid oak or oak veneer.

 Another popular choice for external doors is hardwood.
 These red woods are dense and hardy, secure and sturdy.
 They’ll give your home a smart appearance whilst withstanding the weather and every day wear and tear.

 It is common for doors to be sold pre-hung.
 This means that they come with the door, the frame, and weather-stripping.
 Note that if the door is wood, then you can plane it down to size if it is not a perfect fit for the opening.
 If it is made of metal or fibreglass then this is not an option.

 Pre-hung doors are ideal for replacing very old external doors, where the frame is rotten, or where you want to enlarge the opening when you replace the door.
-Hanging a pre-hung door is a relatively easy job, although you must make sure that the frame is fitted securely to prevent damp and weather damage.
+Hanging a pre-hung front or back door is a relatively easy job, although you must make sure that the frame is fitted securely to prevent damp and weather damage.

 Look for doors that qualify for the enhanced security standard, PAS 24.
 This is offered only for factory-built door sets, and means that the door was able to withstand a three-minute long attack using drills, crowbars and hammers.
 If you want your home to be secure, then you will need to have external doors that are high security PAS 24-rated.